priv-kweihmann/oelint-adv/README.md

 * oelint.file.patchsignedoff - Patches should contain a Signed-Of-By entry
 * oelint.file.requireinclude - Require should be used instead of include
 * oelint.file.requirenotfound - File to be required not found
+* oelint.file.underscore - Checks the correct usage of underscores in filename
 * oelint.file.upstreamstatus - Patches should contain a Upstream-Status entry
 * oelint.func.specific - Function is specific to an unknown identifier
 * oelint.newline.consecutive - Consecutive blank lines should be avoided **[F]**